How to Plan Your Q1 Marketing Strategy in 4 Simple Steps

 4. Link content to your buyer’s journey

 Rather than trying to replicate what you’re finding, see how the current winning pieces fit into your buyer’s journey.
-How can you incorporate what you know to be working for the competition into what you know your buyers want?
+How can you incorporate content that you know to be working for the competition into what you know your buyers want?

 5. Ask your customers about future content